 My photography creates a legacy of all the things that I am privileged to experience in my time here.
 The fragility of life is a catalyst for me to do what I can to preserve it one shot at a time and in doing so I hope that it says that I too existed.
 I had an accident when I was younger where I nearly lost my sight in one eye and I believe that has made me want to visually soak up everything I see and preserve it.

 I was born in Norfolk, Virginia and raised in small North Carolina towns.
-I spent my younger years moving from place to place as my dad was a civil engineer who designed bridges and the family moved once the job was completed.
+I spent my younger years moving from place to place as my dad was a civil engineer who designed bridges and my family moved once the job was completed.
 Since graduating from college I have moved around from Virginia to North Carolina to Tennessee and I now reside in Fayette County Georgia.